 This case was also reported in various publications.
 Please click on the links to read a copy of the reports.

 Inside Housing – Please click here

 Local Government Lawyer – Please click here

-South East Housing News - Please click here
+South East Housing News – Link no longer available